 - Have developed skills transferable to other areas, particularly within the humanities

 - Have trained broader skills in research, communication, analysis and independent study

 Students have the choice to write an academic thesis, such as an evaluation of a particular text or texts, or to focus on producing an extended piece of creative writing, which might be a series of poems, a novella, a collection of short stories or something else along similar lines.

-A variety of core modules will be studied, of which the following are a sample:
+A variety of topics will be studied in core classes, of which the following are a sample:

 - Shakespeare: Poetry to Stage